Lilpulgoggggggggggg/bots_redes/instagram_likes_followers_views/README.md

 After you run the program, enter your instagram post URL and get free Instagram likes.
 If you run it during 1 day, you'll get 1570 likes!
 No need to enter your password to the system.
 PS: You have to public profile to get free likes. example to use on cmd or any terminal: python get_instagram_likes.py
 2 example on cmd or any terminal: python3 get_instagram_likes.py

 # LikeBot 2
 Liker bot for Instagram:

 After you run the program, enter your instagram post URL and get free Instagram likes.
 If you run it during 1 day, you'll get 1570 likes!
 No need to enter your password to the system.
 PS: You have to public profile to get free likes. example to use on cmd or any terminal: python insta_url_likes.py.py
 2 example on cmd or any terminal: python3 insta_url_likes.py.py

-# Remarks

-When you get expiration error on get_instagram_followers.py or get_instagram_likes.py programs, please change your Instagram username and start the bot again.

-Although you change your username and still get expiration error, please try VPN and start the bot again.
-For example: Hotspot Shield Free VPN program.

 # REELES VIEWS